Chinmaya1910/Chefs_Table/README.md

-# chefs_table
+# Chefs_Table
-The simple MERN stack application.
+The Simple MERN stack application.

 1)Clone the repository and Install all dependicies.
 2)Open the config folder.